dataluscorp/browser/tools/sanitizer/docs/asan_nightly.rst

 .. warning::

-   Since Firefox 64, the *"ASan Crash Reporter"*  feature is no longer listed in ``about:support``
+   Since Datalus 64, the *"ASan Crash Reporter"*  feature is no longer listed in ``about:support``

 Will there be support for Mac?